What is Dash & How Does it Work? - DASH for Beginners

 At the time of writing this article, the average transaction cost was a mere $0.0023 per transaction.
 It means that your wallet doesn't take a substantial hit whenever you purchase DASH.
 As compared to the previous year, when the average transaction price was hovering anywhere between $0.1 and $0.2, this is an exceptional reduction.
 The highest point for the transaction cost was in mid-February of 2018 when the price almost hit the $1.6 mark.

-You should keep in mind that while the average transaction fee is negligible, it could be higher when there is more traffic on Dash's network.
+You should keep in mind that while the average transaction fee is negligible, it could be higher when there is more traffic on its network.
 Moreover, there are charges and commissions imposed by cryptocurrency exchanges, which may drive the spending price a bit higher.
-These additional charges depend on multiple factors like your country of residence, payment mode, and the amount of Dash tokens you are buying.
+These additional charges depend on multiple factors like your country of residence, payment mode, and the number of tokens you are buying.

 What Are the Benefits of Dash?

-Apart from decentralisation and other benefits offered by a blockchain-based cryptocurrency, Dash brings a host of unique advantages.
+Apart from decentralisation and other benefits offered by a blockchain-based cryptocurrency, it brings a host of unique advantages.

 Full Acceptance as a Currency

-More than 4,800 merchants accept it as a viable digital currency that allows users to purchase products and services anywhere in the world using Dash tokens.
+More than 4,800 merchants accept it as a viable digital currency that allows users to purchase products and services anywhere in the world.

 The average transaction fee is even less than a cent, which means consumers don't have to pay heavily for using the convenience and efficiency of digital currency.

-To bring additional convenience and features, Dash offers a mobile app for Windows, macOS, Android, iOS, and Linux platforms.
+To bring additional convenience and features, it offers a mobile app for Windows, macOS, Android, iOS, and Linux platforms.
 You can do much more with the application.

-From paying your loved ones to buying groceries to dining in your favourite restaurant, Dash has been created for the average consumer who can use it on a day to day basis.
+From paying your loved ones to buying groceries to dining in your favourite restaurant, it has been created for the average consumer who can use it on a day-to-day basis.

-Unlike Bitcoin, which can take up to minutes to process transactions, Dash network validates your transaction in a mere second, making shopping quick and easy.
+Unlike Bitcoin, which can take up to minutes to process transactions, the network validates your transaction in a mere second, making shopping quick and easy.